-The West Indies cricket side is a geographically based confederation which includes the member countries: Jamaica; Barbados; Guyana; Trinidad and Tobago; Antigua and Barbuda; St. Kitt's-Nevis; Dominica; St. Lucia; St. Vincent and the Grenadines; Anguilla; Montserrat; and Grenada.
-Each country by itself has too small a population to field a competitive team.
+The West Indies cricket team is a geographically based confederation which includes the member countries: Jamaica; Barbados; Guyana; Trinidad and Tobago; Antigua and Barbuda; St. Kitt's-Nevis; Dominica; St. Lucia; St. Vincent and the Grenadines; Anguilla; Montserrat; and Grenada.
+Each country by itself has too small a population to field a competitive international team.

 - The West Indies' first World Cup match was played on June 7, 1975 against Sri Lanka at Old Trafford, Manchester.
 In that match West Indies beat Sri Lanka by 9 Wickets.